cariboulabs/cariboulite/README.md

 A single ADC sample contains 13 bit (I) and 13 bit (Q), that are streamed with a maximal sample rate of 4 MSPS from the AT86RF215 IC to an FPGA.
 The FPGA emulated SMI compliant memory interface for the RPI SoC.
 Each RF channel (CaribouLite has two of them) requires 4 bytes (samples padded to 32-bit) per sample (and I/Q pair) => 16 MBytes/sec which are 128 MBits/sec.
 In addition to the 13 bit for each of I/Q, the Tx/Rx streams of data contain flow control and configuration bits.
 The modem (AT86RF215) IC by Microchip contains two RX I/Q outputs from its ADCs (one for each physical channel - sub-1GHz and 2.4GHz), and a single TX I/Q intput directed to the DACs.

-CaribouLite has been submitted to CrowdSupply and has been pre-launched!
-[Visit our page](https://www.crowdsupply.com/cariboulabs/cariboulite)

 <table>
   <tr>